-Most of the moons of Jupiter are small, with about 50 of the satellites being less than 6.2 miles in diameter.
-The number of moons changes fairly frequently, with 66 and 67 being confirmed at the end of 2011.
+Most of the moons of Jupiter are small, with about 60 of the satellites being less than 6.2 miles in diameter.
+The number of moons changes fairly frequently, with the 79th moon being reported in July 2018.
 Most of the moons were discovered in the late 1970s and later as a result of several explorations by automated spacecraft, including NASA’s Voyager in 1979 and Galileo in 1995.

 Not only is Jupiter the largest planet in the solar system, it is also the most massive at more than 300 times the mass of Earth.
 Its size plays a role in the number of moons orbiting Jupiter because there is a large area of gravitational stability around it to support many moons.